 Striking out on your own — without striking out

-If you’re working for a hospital or a medical practice that you don’t own, you may be considering starting your own medical business to have full control over your own employment and your long-term destiny.
-But making the decision to strike out on your own is scary, and if you do it the wrong way, you may fail.
+Suppose you’re working for a hospital or a medical practice you don’t own.
+In that case, you may consider starting your own medical business to control your employment and long-term destiny fully.
+But deciding to strike out on your own is scary, and you may fail if you do it incorrectly.

-Among other challenges, doctors who start their own practices will find that they have less muscle to back them up when it’s time to collect bills.
+Among other challenges, doctors who start their practices will find that they have less muscle to back them up when it’s time to collect bills.
 There’s also not much of a safety net.
-You and your fledgling practice will, by definition, not be backed by a big, powerful hospital or larger business.
+By definition, you and your fledgling practice will not be backed by a big, powerful hospital or larger business.

-So think carefully about your job security and your long-term goals.
-You’ll find a lot of upside to starting your own private practice — but also plenty of risk.
+So, think carefully about your job security and your long-term goals.
+You’ll find a lot of upside to starting your private practice and plenty of risk.

 Funding your new business

-Whether you’re starting a private practice as a doctor or taking on a different sort of medical business challenge, you’ll need some startup capital.
-Starting a business is not cheap, and you’re unlikely to have the kind of money you need just lying around.
-That’s why you’ll probably need a business loan or investors of some kind.
+Whether starting a private practice as a doctor or taking on a different medical business challenge, you’ll need some startup capital.
+Starting a business is not cheap, and you’re unlikely to have the money you need just lying around.
+That’s why you’ll probably need a business loan or investors.

 Make a business plan and prepare to defend it.
-If you want people to loan you money to get your new business off of the ground, you need to demonstrate why you believe that the business will be successful.
+If you want people to loan you money to get your new business off the ground, you need to demonstrate why you believe the business will succeed.

 Video – What is Business Finance?